aroundu403/AroundU/backend/README.md

 - Put the environment variables into your bash file.
 The backend will need those secrets to access external dependencies.
 Contact John (wangj616@uw.edu) to get the secrets.
+- Make sure you have access to our Google Cloud Project and have the GOOGLE_APPLICATION_CREDENTIAL on your local machine.
 - Run maven command listed below to compile
     - There is no additional step, once the build is successfully, you should be able to spin up the SparkServer